-1.3.16 Support for Redshift in pgloader
+1.3.17 Support for Redshift in pgloader

-The command and behavior are the same as when migration from a PostgreSQL database source. pgloader automatically discovers that it's talking to a Redshift database by parsing the output of the SELECT version() SQL query.
+The command and behavior are the same as when migration from a PostgreSQL database source, see Migrating a PostgreSQL Database to PostgreSQL. pgloader automatically discovers that it's talking to a Redshift database by parsing the output of the SELECT version() SQL query.

-Redhift as a data source
+Redshift as a data source

-Redshit is a variant of PostgreSQL version 8.0.2, which allows pgloader to work with only a very small amount of adaptation in the catalog queries used.
+Redshift is a variant of PostgreSQL version 8.0.2, which allows pgloader to work with only a very small amount of adaptation in the catalog queries used.
 In other words, migrating from Redshift to PostgreSQL works just the same as when migrating from a PostgreSQL data source, including the connection string specification.